jbcoe/value_types/DRAFT.md

 ### Supporting `operator()` `operator[]`

-There's no need for `indirect` or `polymorphic` to provide a function call or an indexing operator.
+There is no need for `indirect` or `polymorphic` to provide a function call or an indexing operator.
 Users who wish to do that can just access the value and call its operator.
-Furthermore, unlike comparisons, function calls or indexing operators don't compose further; for example, a composite wouldn't be able to automatically generate a composited `operator()` or an `operator[]`.
+Furthermore, unlike comparisons, function calls or indexing operators do not compose further; for example, a composite would not be able to automatically generate a composited `operator()` or an `operator[]`.

 ### Member function `emplace`